 Europa League – Follow the Football match between Arsenal and Sporting Lisbon live with Eurosport.
 The match starts at 20:00 on 8 November 2018.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Unai Emery or Marcel Keizer?
+Who will come out on top in the battle of the managers Unai Emery or Silas?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Arsenal and Sporting Lisbon?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Arsenal vs Sporting Lisbon.
 Get all the latest on Football: fixtures, results and tables.